Welcome to our Sunday worship, whether you are gathering in person at St Paul’s or online.

 We invite you to use the time before the Service begins for reflection.

-Prelude : A selection of music performed by Dr Greg Caisley.
+Prelude : A selection of music recorded by Dr Greg Caisley will be played electronically.

 GATHERING THE COMMUNITY